Understanding Your Procedure

-You will be greeted by our nursing staff, who will review your medical history and will insert an IV.
-You will then have a chance to discuss any questions with your doctor before the procedure starts.
+You will be greeted by our nursing staff, who will review your medical history and then insert an IV.
+You will then have a chance to discuss any questions with your doctor before the procedure begins.

-Immediately before the procedure, you will be given sedative medications which will be administered by an anesthetist.
-Once you are adequately sedated, the endoscope will be used to examine the lining of the esophagus, stomach, and duodenum, and biopsies may be taken at the time of the procedure.
+Prior to the procedure, you will be given sedative medication, which will be administered by an anesthetist.
+Once sedated, the endoscope will be used to examine the lining of the esophagus, stomach, and duodenum, and biopsies may be taken at the time of the procedure.

-Prep directions: Nothing to eat or drink after midnight unless additional instructions have been given by your Doctor.
+Nothing to eat or drink after midnight unless your doctor has given additional instructions.

 The procedure generally lasts 10-15 minutes, and you will awaken in the recovery room.
 Your gastroenterologist will then review the endoscopic findings with you and may make new treatment recommendations.
 You are permitted to return to work and all normal activities the following day.